andrawanerlang1/React-Covid-Tracker/README.md

 ## About The Project

-This project is created as the skill implementation regarding React Js learned in Arkademy Bootcamp.
+This project is created as the implementation of ReactJS skill learned throught Arkademy Bootcamp.
 This website allow visitors to track the total cases, recovered, and death cases of the Covid-19 pandemic.
 Visitors can see those cases globally or based on desired country.

 # Getting Started with Create React App